hbctraining/Training-modules/new_basic_shell/04_shell_scripts.md

 ## Shell scripts

 By this point in the module you have been introduced to a number of commands to explore your data.
 To demonstrate the function of each command we have run them one at a time at the command prompt.
 The command prompt is useful for testing out commands and also performing simple tasks like exploring and organizing the file system.
-When we are running analyses which require a series of tasks to be run, there is a more efficent way to do this using shell scripts.
+When we are **running analyses which require a series of tasks to be run**, there is a more efficent way to do this using **shell scripts**.

 Shell scripts are **text files that contain commands we want to run**.
 Here we will introduce you to shell scripts by providing a simple example.